 But here’s where it went sideways.
 Companies didn’t just hire for immediate needs; they hired like they were preparing for a permanent digital-first world.
 And they hired people who might not have been the best fit.

 Now we’re still seeing the fallout.
-Those same companies realized they overestimated their long-term digital needs, and they’re stuck with teams that aren’t as productive as they hoped.
+Those same companies realized they had overestimated their long-term digital needs, and they are now stuck with teams that aren’t as productive as they had hoped.
 It’s not the developers’ fault; it’s the result of panic hiring during unprecedented times executed by overzealous leadership.

 The Tax Law That Nobody Talked About